carpentries-incubator/genome-mining/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-FIXME: home page introduction
+Hackaton 06-10 Nov 2022

 <!-- this is an html comment -->

 {% comment %} This is a comment in Liquid {% endcomment %}

 > ## Prerequisites
+> BetterLab
->
+> Tec de Monterrey
-> FIXME
+> ENES
 {: .prereq}

 {% include links.md %}